hjf1997/articulated-objects-motion-prediction/README.md

 ```

 ## Questions
-If you have any question, you can contact me with *issues* or email: hjf@cqu.edu.cn
+If you have any question or bug in my code, you can contact me with *issues* or email: hjf@cqu.edu.cn